 - Rating: Slow

-- Conditions: The ice is off, and access is good.
-Look for tiger muskie fishing to improve whenever the water clears up.
+- Conditions: There isn't much fishing pressure because it's difficult to access the reservoir.
 Call the Quiet Fly Fisher fly shop at 435-616-2319 for up-to-date conditions and fishing reports.

 - Location: Sevier County